Cosmo2357/backend-boilerplate-mongo/README.md

-# [WIP] Express Backend Boilerplate
+# 🏯 [WIP] Express Backend Boilerplate for a personal project🗻

-Hi!
+😊🖐️ Hi!
 Thank you for checking this repository.

 -  This is a basic backend boilerplate for my projects I started to work on last week.
 -  It is a simple REST API with mongoDB